2009 British & Irish Lions tour to South Africa: Controversy

-The Springboks came out for the third Test wearing white armbands with the words "Justice 4" on, in protest over perceived inconsistencies in the citing process.
+The Springboks came out for the third Test wearing white armbands with the words "Justice 4 Bakkies" on, in protest over perceived inconsistencies in the citing process.
 This protest was investigated by the IRB for allegedly "bringing the game in disrepute", and the team and management were fined accordingly.

 Third Test

 The Lions won the third Test on 4 July at Ellis Park in Johannesburg, beating the Springboks 28–9, in what The Times called "one of the best and most heroic performances in the history of the Lions".
 Having already won the series, the Springbok squad saw 10 changes from the previous week, and the Lions also saw substantial changes.
 The Lions led from the start, and Shane Williams scored two tries.
 England lock Simon Shaw was sin-binned for striking Springboks scrum-half Fourie du Preez with his knee in this test and received a two-week ban as a result.
 This was the first Test victory for the Lions in eight years, their last being in Brisbane in 2001.

 Jamie Roberts was voted the Lions' sponsors' 'Player of the Series' by British and Irish journalists.